nikommmm/meaner_greener_game_FINAL/README.md

 This game was prepared by Niko Martin and Reagan Massey for the Honors Fundamentals of Engineering course within OSU's College of Engineering.

-To play the game for yourself:
+To play the game for yourself, assuming all necessary Proteus dependency software is installed:

 1. Download the entirety of the meaner_greener_game_FINAL repository.
 2. Extract its content into some folder.